Now, I live for the present moment, accept humility and embrace my part in my story

 It was date rape.
 I had gone through that trauma, and I held it inside.
 I didn’t say a word about it.
 I didn’t get anyone involved.
 Throughout that time, I was struggling to figure out, ‘Why did this happen?’

-Ky, who identifies as bisexual, also faced the pain of stigma for her sexual identity.
+Ky also faced the pain of stigma for her sexual identity.
 Although she excelled in sports, she was ostracized by her teammates, and even her coach.

 As supportive as my family was, there was only so much that my mom and dad could do.